wedeling/EasySurrogate/README.md

  + `/L96_ANN`: Artificial Neural Network (QSN) surrogates for atmospheric model equations.
 In this tutorial, the subgrid-scale term of the Lorenz96 equations is replaced by an ANN surrogate.

  + `/gray_scott`: reduced surrogates for a reaction diffusion equation.
 This applies the data compression technique to the two-dimensional gray-scott equations.

+ + `/gray_scott_muscle`: this is basicaly the same tutorial as above, only the coupling with the reduced surrogates and the reaction diffusion equations is performed using MUSCLE3.